 - It smells and tastes so friggin’ good!

-Lets get to it: Sourdough starter
+Lets get to it: Creating the Sourdough Culture

 First we need to create a living being: The sourdough